The Capitol Theatre

 The latest upgrade came in November last year after a generous donation by the Weingarden family in memory of Joyce Weingarden.
 A Steinway D grand piano that was hand selected by Maestro Robert Franz in New York with the help of Spenser Meyer.
 Each Steinway & Sons piano is hand made and take up to a year to construct.
 They also require time to acclimate to their new home and surroundings.
 During our afternoon visit we had the rare opportunity to view the dismantled Steinway D being regulated at the hands of Brian Busch, a man who Robert Franz says is “of 1 or 2 people in Ontario they would trust to regulate the theatres new grand piano”.

 The theatre sits in an eerie yet beautiful stillness during non-performance days, awaiting its vibrant weekly transformations.
 The WSO performs from the end of September to May and travels throughout the year to a variety of community building events and destinations.
 They perform weekend concerts for kids five times yearly, host rock tribute bands and set the stage for the Windsor International Film Festival which draws in up to 17,000 movie-goers each year.
 The Windsor Symphony Orchestra is also proud to produce a new Thursday evening series called ONSTAGE, which includes a striped-down stage with cabaret tables – all within arms reach of the orchestra and Maestro Robert Franz.
 These curated ONSTAGE evenings feature event-tailored libations, food and music that are reflective of the geographical area where the music originates.
-The first ONSTAGE performance is October 18th at 7PM and features music from the English and German countryside.
 It’s your chance to “Live the Orchestra Experience with the Windsor Symphony Orchestra!”
 Space is extremely limited so you best order your tickets today – we will definitely be there!